MatthewSteen/MS-AREN-5849-Independent-Study/md/independent_study.md

 Control systems cross multiple design disciplines and thus are included in a separate section here.
 The following controls technologies are suitable for GEBs (DOE, 2019d).

+- Advanced Sensors and Controls (lighting)
 - Smart Thermostats
 - Advanced Controls for HVAC Equipment with Embedded Thermostats
 - Water Heaters with Smart Connected Controls (electric and gas)
 - Advanced Dishwasher/Clothes Washer Controls
 - Advanced Residential Refrigerator/Freezer Controls
 - Advanced Controls for Commercial Refrigeration

+Advanced sensors and controls improve the ability of connected lighting systems to adjust their power-consuming features such as light levels and spectrum, sensors, or network interfaces through embedded control algorithms.
+These technologies would enable lighting systems to interact with the grid and other building-level sensors and controllers to reduce loads and provide the grid with contingency reserves and frequency regulation.
+The market for these technologies is expected to grow significantly in the commercial building sector, with one estimate predicting 35% penetration by 2035 (Penning et. al. 2017)

 In addition to sensing the zone conditions and controlling the attached HVAC system, smart thermostats are connected to the internet, contain advanced control algorithms, and can connect to home automation systems.
 These features allow smart thermostats to perform more advanced controls for relatively simple HVAC systems.
 Smart thermostats are best suited for residential buildings and small commercial buildings where they can serve as a less complicated alternative to SHEMS and BAS.
 Wang et. al. estimated that smart occupancy-driven thermostats could save between 11-34% of energy use (Wang, 2020).